fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

 * Incorporates information pertaining to the device's security.
 * Uses an OEM private key to sign the Key Attestation, therefore verifiable with the related OEM certificate, confirming that the Cryptographic Hardware Keys are securely managed by the operating system.

-**Step 9 (Mobile Application Instance Initialization Request)**: The Mobile Application Instance sends a :ref:`Mobile Application Instance Initialization Request` to the Application Provider, to initialize the Mobile Application Instance, identified by the Cryptographic Hardware Key public key.
+**Step 9 (Mobile Application Instance Initialization Request)**: The Mobile Application Instance sends a :ref:`mobile-application-instance:Mobile Application Instance Initialization Request` to the Application Provider, to initialize the Mobile Application Instance, identified by the Cryptographic Hardware Key public key.
 The request body includes the following claims: the ``nonce``, Key Attestation (``key_attestation``), and Cryptographic Hardware Key Tag (``hardware_key_tag``).

 .. note::
   It is not necessary to send the Application Instance Hardware public key because it is already included in the ``key_attestation``.